-If you’re handling the challenging process of transitioning your business to long-term hybrid work, it can be very helpful to look to established hybrid businesses for some best practice tips.
-We’ve rounded up a few great ideas for you to steal here!
+If you’re handling the challenging process of building an onboarding programme for hybrid and remote workers, it can be very helpful to look to established remote-first businesses for best practice tips.
+We’ve rounded some ideas for you to steal here!

 Zapier is a software development company, with a distributed team that works all over the US and another 36 countries around the world.
 They’ve been fully remote since 2011, so they know a thing or two about remote onboarding.